 Conversions: As a general rule, credit hours for regular university courses at Bonn (those not offered by the International Office) are based on the number of hours per week that a course meets.
-The great majority of University of Bonn courses meet two hours per week and are equivalent to two UW credits.
-There are; however, two ways of earning a third UW credit in a two-credit university course:
+The great majority of University of Bonn courses meet two hours per week.
+There are; however, two ways of earning a third credit in a two-hour university course.

 You may choose to enroll in a course (such as a seminar) with an instructor who requires a term paper.
-Alternatively, you may be enrolled in a course (such as a lecture survey) with an instructor who does not require a term paper but who is willing to assign you one individually and give you a grade for it.
-If you write a term paper with a minimum length of ten pages in either situation (i.e., in courses where a term paper is required or in courses where it is additional work evaluated and graded by the instructor), one additional credit will be granted for the course.
-To receive the additional credit, you must submit a copy of the paper to Christina Flach in the International Office in addition to giving your instructor a copy.
-If you do not submit your paper to Ms. Flach and your instructor, the additional credit will not be added to your transcript.

-A second way of earning an additional credit is to enroll in a course that has an associated Tutorium as described in the Tutorial section.
-In no case, can more than 1 extra credit be granted for a given course.
+Alternatively, you may be enrolled in a course (such as a lecture survey) with an instructor who does not require a term paper but who is willing to assign you one individually.
+If you write a term paper with a minimum length of ten pages, 1 additional credit will be granted for the course.
+To receive the credit, you must submit a copy of the paper to Herr Impekoven at the International Office in addition to giving your instructor a copy.
+A second way of earning an additional credit is to enroll in a course that has an associated Tutorium (tutorial session).
+In no case can more than 1 extra credit be granted for a given course.
 Extra credits are not available for International Office courses.